strongdm/accessbot/README.md

 You would expect to see no error in your logs and the messages **Yes I am alive** and plugin available.

 If that's the case, enter any of the following commands:
 * `help`.
-Show available commands help
+Show available commands
 * `show available resources`.
-Show all available resources
+Show available resources - all or the ones assigned to a role
 * `access to resource-name`.
-Grant access to a resource
+Grant temporary access to a resource
+* `show available roles`.
+Show all roles
+* `access to resource-name`.
+Grant temporary access to all resources assigned to a role

 For example: